 - They can also cause other illnesses, among which are depression.

-- They lead to excess fat around the waist.
+- They can lead to excess fat around the waist.

-- They increase triglyceride and bad cholesterol levels.
+- In addition to this, they increase triglyceride and bad cholesterol levels.

-All of these problems, along with others that were left unmentioned, are related to excessive consumption of these drinks.
+All of these problems, along with others that we haven’t mentioned, can be due to excessive consumption of these drinks.

 And what about sugar-free “light drinks”?

-Although these sodas aren’t sweetened with sugar, it contains acids like: citric acid and phosphoric acid, which could lead to damage to the superficial area of the teeth.
-This causes stains, cavities, and other dental problems that could end up being very serious.
+Although these soda drinks don’t contain sugar, they do contain acids like citric acid and phosphoric acid.
+These could lead to damage to the superficial area of the teeth.
+This, in turn, causes stains, cavities, and other dental problems that could end up being very serious.

-In recent studies that were performed and issued by specialists in General Dentistry, it was assured that extreme consumption of these drinks could, in some cases, have the same effect on dental health as those produced by some illegal drugs, like cocaine, methamphetamine, and crack.
+In recent studies carried out by specialists in General Dentistry, there were some shocking discoveries.
+It was discovered that excessive consumption of these drinks could, in some cases, have the same effect on dental health as those produced by some illegal drugs, like cocaine, methamphetamine, and crack.